 The Best Video Wall Controller for Your Needs: How to Choose

 The hardware used to manage and operate many monitors arranged in a row to produce larger, more attractive displays is a video wall controller (also known as a video wall processor).
-Based on how they operate, video wall controllers can be divided into two groups: those that use software or those that use hardware.
+Based on how they operate, video wall controllers can be divided into two groups: those that use software and those that use hardware.
 The size and capabilities of your video wall project will determine which type of controller you require, as each has pros and limitations.
 Consult the flowchart below for guidance on selecting the best video wall controller for your requirements.

 Software vs. Hardware

-There are several things to consider when determining whether to utilize hardware- or software-based video wall controller.
+There are several things to consider when determining whether to utilize a hardware- or software-based video wall controller.
 The size of your video wall system is the first.
 A controller handling that much information is required if you have a large video wall with several screens.
 The kind of stuff you’ll be displaying is another aspect.
 A hardware-based controller can be all you need if all you’re doing is displaying static images.
 However, you’ll require a controller with more processing power if you show video or other dynamic material, which entails a software-based controller.

 Which One Fits You Best?